kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ### Advantages of In-Tree OCI VolumeSource

 1. **Leverage Existing Mechanisms:**
-   - **No New Data Types or Objects:** The OCI VolumeSource leverages OCI objects, which are already a core part of the Kubernetes ecosystem.
-	 This ensures consistency and reduces complexity, as no new data types or objects are introduced.
+   - **No New Data Types or Objects:** OCI images are already a core part of the Kubernetes ecosystem.
+Extending support for OCI artifacts, many of the same mechanisms will be reused.
+This ensures consistency and reduces complexity, as both adhere to the same OCI image format.
    - **Existing Lifecycle Management and Garbage Collection:** Kubernetes has efficient lifecycle management and garbage collection mechanisms for volumes and container images.
-The in-tree OCI VolumeSource will utilizes these existing mechanisms, ensuring robust and reliable management without re-implementing these features.
+The in-tree OCI VolumeSource will utilize these existing mechanisms.

 2. **Integration with Kubernetes:**
    - **Optimal Performance:** Deep integration with the scheduler and kubelet ensures optimal performance and